 What is a "No-Fault" state?

-In no-fault states, your own insurance pays for your minor medical bills regardless of who caused the accident.
-This typically requires you to buy "Personal Injury Protection" (PIP), which raises premiums.
+In no-fault states, your own insurance pays for minor medical bills regardless of fault.
+This typically requires Personal Injury Protection (PIP), which can increase premiums.

 Can I buy insurance from a different state to save money?